Andrew Bailey to succeed Carney as Bank of England governor

 Treasury chief Sajid Javid, who announced the appointment Friday, said Bailey was the “stand-out candidate in a competitive field” to replace Canadian Mark Carney.
 By the time Carney leaves on March 15, he will have been at the helm for nearly seven action-packed years.

-Bailey, a deputy governor under Carney for three years until 2016, "is the right person to lead the bank as we forge a new future outside the EU and level up opportunity across the country,” Javid said.
+Javid said Bailey, a deputy governor under Carney for three years until 2016, “is the right person to lead the bank as we forge a new future outside the EU and level up opportunity across the country.”

 Prime Minister Boris Johnson approved Javid's recommendation and Queen Elizabeth II has given her formal approval.

-Bailey will serve an eight-year term.
-The Bank of England, already an enormously powerful institution within Britain, will play a key role in the country's first years outside the EU.
+Bailey will serve an eight-year term and there's little doubt that the Bank of England, already an enormously powerful institution within Britain, will play a key role in the country's first years outside the EU.

 Following last week's big win for Boris Johnson's Conservative Party in the general election, Britain is due to leave the EU on Jan.
 31 and then enter a transition period until the end of 2020.
 During that time, Britain will be in the EU's economic arrangements but without a vote as the government seeks to negotiate a new trading relationship with the bloc.
 As a result, the Brexit uncertainty that marked Carney's time at the bank will remain for Bailey.